Once you leave Dublin city, the only proper, efficient, and flexible way to enjoy the real Emerald Isle is by car…

 1) While a few modern highways connect the big cities at high speed, most of the main roads are quite narrow and slow going.
 It will typically take you a lot longer than you think to get where you are going.
 Most of the main roads go straight through town, an invitation to slow down, take a break, and enjoy the local color.

 2) Watch your speed.
-Most roads are extremely narrow, with lots of ups, downs, twists, and turns… and very limited visibility.
+Most roads are extremely narrow, with lots of ups, downs, twists, and turns… and extremely limited visibility.
 The extents and trajectory of almost every road is defined by impenetrable hedge rows and stone walls that have stood for centuries.
 Single lane bridges are quite common and shoulders in case of emergency are a rarity.

 Many road signs are bilingual (Gaelic and English), while in some areas, known as Gaeltachts, the signs are Gaelic only.
 If you don’t know that “An Daingean” refers to the town of Dingle, you just might miss the turnoff.